A Local’s Guide to Visiting Lisbon, Portugal

 Ana is a Lisbon native and she’s been running walking tours, food tours, and day trips to places like Sintra, Évora, and Óbidos for over a decade.

-A fully licensed guide with years of university study under her belt, Ana has the knowledge to keep history buffs happy, but what we especially appreciate is that she still always makes her tours light, entertaining, and fun.
+A fully licensed guide with years of university study under her belt, Ana has the knowledge to keep history buffs happy, but still always keeps her tours light, entertaining, and fun.

 Why visit?